Education Grants

 Youth Programme – Coram’s Fields

 Support the delivery of their Youth Programme over 12 mths.
 It runs 5 days a week for 48 weeks pa offering a free programme for young people aged 9-19.
-It takes place at the modern, well-equipped youth centre which features music recording studio, IT suite, gym & creative arts space.
+It takes place at the modern well-equipped youth centre which features a music recording studio & IT.

 £12,000